Built-ins

 endswith:bool s:string suffix:string

-function tests whether the string s
+The endswith function tests whether the string s ends with

-and returns true
+suffix and returns true if s ends with

-otherwise.
+suffix, false otherwise.

 #trim